GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 are trusted, as it prevents that code owners need to approve the same changes multiple times, but for different branches.

+## <a id="codeOwnersSubmitRule">Code Owners Submit Rule

+The logic that checks whether a change has sufficient [code owner approvals](#codeOwnerApproval) to be submitted is implemented in the code owners submit rule.
+If the code owners submit rule finds that code owner approvals are missing the submission of the change is blocked.
+In this case it's possible to use a [code owner override](#codeOwnerOverride) to unblock the change submission.

+**NOTE:** Besides the code owners submit rule there may be further submit rules that block the change submission for other reasons that are not related to code owners.

 ---

 Back to [@PLUGIN@ documentation index](index.html)